Antarctic fur seal: Behaviour

 Antarctic fur seals are one of the better-studied Southern Ocean predators.
 However, the vast majority of information has been collected during summer breeding months.
-The breeding system of the Antarctic Fur Seal is polygynous, and dominant breeding males mate with as many as 20 females during a successful season.
+The breeding system of the Antarctic fur seal is polygynous, and dominant breeding males mate with as many as 20 females during a successful season.
 Males establish breeding grounds in October to early November.
 Females generally reach the colonies in December and give birth to a single pup several days later.
-Gestation lasts between 8 and 9 months and it has been observed a high breeding synchrony across the species' range, concentrating 90% of pup births in a 10-day window.
+Gestation lasts from 8 to 9 months and a high breeding synchrony has been observed across the species' range, concentrating 90% of pup births in a 10-day window.
 Pups are weaned at about four months old.
 Juveniles may then spend several years at sea before returning to begin their breeding cycles.

 The ecology of Antarctic fur seals during the non-breeding winter is poorly understood.
 Adult and subadult males may form groups while moulting along the Antarctic Peninsula in late summer and early autumn.
 Adult females are gregarious but relatively asocial other than the strong bond they establish with their pups, although there are occasional aggressive encounters with nearby females or other pups and brief interactions with adult males to mate.
 These seals appear to be solitary when foraging and migrating.

 The usual food source for individuals in the Atlantic Region is Antarctic krill (Euphausia superba); while in the Indian Ocean the diet is mostly based on fish and squid.
 The fish prey are principally myctophids, icefish, and Notothenids, although skates and rays are also consumed.
 Penguins are occasionally taken by Antarctic fur seal males.
 Seasonal differences in diet have been recorded across colonies, seasons and years.
 Female Antarctic fur seals can undertake wide-ranging foraging migrations during winter.
 Interannual differences appear to be related to differences in local oceanographic conditions.